JoaoVictorDev23/ALPR/data_placas/README.roboflow.txt

-Placa de carro  - v3 2024-01-09 8:42pm
+placa - v5 placa_final_320
 ==============================

-This dataset was exported via roboflow.com on April 3, 2024 at 4:49 PM GMT
+This dataset was exported via roboflow.com on January 10, 2025 at 12:20 PM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects